Katharine/kittyviewer/README.md

 Kitty Viewer
 ============
-Kitty Viewer is a branch of the Snowglobe trunk.
+Kitty Viewer is a fork of the Snowglobe trunk.
 This is likely to change in future to track Linden Lab's [viewer development][] repo, depending on what the current status of the Snowglobe project is (I'm unclear).